ByAUJay

 Why API-first wins politically inside large organizations

-• It makes tokenization real by carrying both traditional identifiers and on‑chain state in the same contract, aligned with ISO 20022 and industry pilots. (swift.com)
+- It really brings tokenization to life!
+By combining traditional identifiers with on-chain state right within the same contract, it stays aligned with ISO 20022 and the latest industry trials. (swift.com).

 Final thought